nodeshift/nodeshift/README.md

 #### build.env
 Flag to pass build config environment variables as NAME=Value.
 Can be used multiple times.  ex: `nodeshift --build.env NODE_ENV=development --build.env YARN_ENABLED=true`

+#### build.strategy
+Flag to change the build strategy used.
+Values can be Docker or Source.
+Defaults to Source

 #### help
 Shows the below help